madslaz/Burp-Suite-Certified-Practitioner/SQL-Injection.md

 ## SQL injection attack, listing the database contents on Oracle
 - Remember, since it's an Oracle database, every SELECT statement must specify a table to select FROM.
 There is a built-in table on Oracle called `dual` which you can use for this, so let's use `' UNION SELECT 'abc',NULL FROM dual` - our first guess of two columns was right!
-- Grab the tables with `' UNION SELECT table_name,NULL FROM all_tables--` with help from the [cheatsheet](https://portswigger.net/web-security/sql-injection/cheat-sheet)
+- Grab the tables with `' UNION SELECT table_name,NULL FROM all_tables--` with help from the [cheat sheet](https://portswigger.net/web-security/sql-injection/cheat-sheet)